Donate

 • Green - filament present

-Please note the filament sensing button used here is not a standard TACT switch.
+Please note that the filament sensing button used here is not a standard TACT switch.
 It has a different internal construction.
 The button movement range is about 0.7mm, the output contact is engaged @ about 0.3 mm and released @ about 0.2mm.

 Demo

-the filament sensor
+Orbiter filament sensor v3

-2. Orbiter sensor v2.2
+1.2 Orbiter sensor v2.2

 Orbiter sensor v2.2 design changes: